filipx/GeonamesServer-jQuery-Plugin/README.md

 - **client-ip** (optional, string) : This parameter is used within the *closeness* sort parameter to provide a custom remote IP. `/city?sort=closeness&client-ip=80.12.81.19`

+- **init-input** (optional, boolean) : option to initialize the autocompleter with a geoname-id

+- **onInit** (optional, function) : callback triggered after plugin initialization, it takes original input and autocomplete input as arguments

 ## Advanced usage

 ```html